June 2025 Los Angeles protests against mass deportation: June 19

 On June 19, protesters gathered outside Dodger Stadium after the Los Angeles Dodgers reported that ICE agents attempted to enter and were turned away.
 DHS disputed this, saying the agents were from CBP and that they were not attempting to enter the stadium.
 A scheduled game between the Dodgers and the San Diego Padres was held as planned.

 Judges Mark J. Bennett, Eric D. Miller, and Jennifer Sung of the U.S. Court of Appeals for the Ninth Circuit reversed Judge Breyer's June 12 order and granted Trump's motion for a stay pending appeal.
 This reversal allows the federal government to maintain control of the National Guard in Los Angeles.

 June 20

 Multiple immigration raids continued throughout Los Angeles County on June 20, including the suburb area of Bell, where federal agents were met by hundreds of protestors while attempting to arrest workers at a local car wash.

 The Los Angeles Dodgers released a statement that they will coordinate with the City of Los Angeles to help immigrant communities affected by the raids by donating $1 million for legal services.
-Vice President JD Vance arrived in Los Angeles in the late afternoon and visited the Westwood Federal Building.
+Vice President JD Vance arrived in Los Angeles in the late afternoon and visited the Wilshire Federal Building.
 He failed to meet state and local authorities, and denied all local press from attending his media conference, before leaving to attend a Republican National Committee fundraiser.
 He said that Los Angeles needs to be "liberated from immigrants" and mocked local officials, including calling his former senate colleague Senator Alex Padilla "José Padilla".